Energy Systems and Sustainability

 Our recycling efforts include single stream recycling, which includes paper, cardboard, cans, glass, and plastic.
 Cardboard is collected separately.
 The campus Recycling Guide can be found here.
 You can submit a Recycling Request by calling the Facilities and Services front desk at 605-688-4136.

-As new initiatives, processes and technologies emerge, our staff assess if/how ³ÉÈËÊÓƵ can benefit from growing and diversifying our existing sustainability practices.
+As new initiatives, processes and technologies emerge, our staff assess if/how ³ÉÈËÊÓƵ can benefit from growing our existing sustainability practices.

 Visit the dedicated Sustainability page.